 SaaS usage also continues to soar.
 Flexera’s 2023 State of the Cloud Report found that nearly half of the respondents plan to move from on-premises software to SaaS.
 That’s on top of the 70 percent of companies already using SaaS applications.
 Meanwhile, Statista says that the SaaS market will grow from $197 billion in 2023 to $232 billion in 2024.

-What is Cloud Computing?
+What Is Cloud Computing?

 While it was once seen as an accessible-anywhere data retention repository, today, cloud computing covers a massive array of services provided over the Internet.
 The “cloud” isn’t a singular, tangible place.
-Think of it as networks of remote servers worldwide designed to perform specific functions, ranging from storage to databases, networking, software, and analytics
+Think of it as networks of remote servers worldwide designed to perform specific functions, ranging from storage to databases, networking, software, and analytics.

-The three top cloud computing companies—Google Cloud Platform (GCP), Microsoft Azure, and Amazon Web Services (AWS)—along with upstart Wasabi and others, offer a robust infrastructure for doing the above and more.
+The three top cloud computing companies—Google Cloud, Microsoft Azure, and Amazon Web Services (AWS)—along with upstart Wasabi and others, offer a robust infrastructure for doing the above and more.
 Costs for these services are based on usage, giving you the flexibility to scale resources on demand, optimize costs, and accelerate innovation by letting your internal IT team focus on your core business instead of IT infrastructure management.

 Examples of cloud computing include GCP’s Google Drive and Microsoft OneDrive, AWS cloud computing services, and Apple iCloud for personal data storage across Apple devices.